 Outokumpu’s long-term effort has raised its recycled content rate comparable high despite the global decrease.
 Although there is plenty of scrap available, finding scrap of right composition to match the production is more of a challenge.

-During the past year, Outokumpu has used 2.2 million tons of recovered steel, including both stainless and carbon steel.
-The number equals the steel used in 2.9 million average-sized cars.
+Outokumpu uses annually over 2 million tons of recovered steel, including both stainless and carbon steel.
+The number equals the steel used in nearly 3 million average-sized cars.
 At the end of the 1990s, the recycled content rate was approximately 70%, but since then Outokumpu has been able to raise it moderately according to target.

-“Our target for 2016 was to raise the use of recycled content to 88% of our production.
-Even though we stayed slightly behind the target, it is still exceptional globally compared.
-In 2016 the recycled content was 87,1%,” says Camilla Kaplin, Outokumpu’s Senior Manager in Environment.
+“Our target for 2020 has been to raise the use of recycled content to 90%.
+We have made significant progress and reached recycled content rate of 89.6% in 2019,” says Camilla Kaplin, Outokumpu’s Senior Manager in Environment.

 An ambitious target